 Checkout our detailed video of kayak fishing at Melton Reservoir

 Things to do at Melton

-At Melton, you can target trout, redfin, estuary perch, carp, tench & goldfish.
-There has also been a recent stocking of native fish species with 1,800 Murray cod stocked into Melton Reservoir in 2019 and more stocked into Navan Park in early 2020.
-The stocking of native species will grow in this area in due time.
-Melton surprisingly has several freshwater fishing options including Navan Park Reservoir, Melton Reservoir, West lakes and Darlingsford lake.
+The township of Melton has other freshwater fishing options including Navan Park Reservoir, West lakes and Darlingsford lake.
 These are choc-full of carp but also hold a good population of redfin and are stocked regularly with trout Victorian trout stocking guide.
 If you are fishing with bait then scrub worms, powerbait, yabbies, and mudeye are great options either suspended from a float or running sinker rig.
 Flicking lures can be challenging as the shallow areas are full of weed and grass so you need to cast beyond those areas to have any success.
 Soft plastics and spinners are also fantastic options.
 We encourage you to read our detailed guide on the best lures & plastics when targeting Redfin.
 Shallow diving hard body lures such as bullet lures, Daiwa double-clutch, Rapala Countdown series and Savage gear minnows are also excellent choices.

 Watch our detailed video guide on our top 10 redfin lures below